An error page displays to visitors when they try to access a web page that has a problem. Each type of problem has its own status code. For example,

 Google provides some suggestions to keep your users on your site:

 - Tell your users that the page cannot be found.
 Use “friendly and inviting” language.

-- Make your 404 page have the same look and feel as your main site.
+- Make your 404-page look and feel the same as your main site.
 Include the same navigation elements.

 - Consider adding links to your most popular articles and home page.